5argon/arkham-starter/sveltekit/src/lib/md/campaign-reference.md

 # Campaign Reference

 If you search "Arkham Horror Encounter Set Usage" or similar, you will find spread sheets or tables that many community members have made, and passed over, over the years.
-This shows a quick overview of encounter set used in varying granularity.
+(Such as [this](https://docs.google.com/spreadsheets/d/1nNLXLzIEQ4nxQqgOlGV8rsp26qAC437c88pmC5izCaQ/edit#gid=1034825012), or [this one](https://docs.google.com/spreadsheets/d/1peu40dxwrnw1c-XMaPTleEa1Vus1skcAG3XXBB-bEDc/edit#gid=1507178912).)
+They show a quick overview of encounter set used in varying granularity.
 Some show an entire game, some has one campaign per sheet.

-These has many purposes, including :
+These have many purposes, including :

 - Want to gather the cards, pre-shuffle the encounter deck ahead of time, without mistakenly shuffle in the sets that are meant to be set aside.
 - Want to know what are needed for an entire campaign run, to pack up for trips, etc.